Fnhid/sorting-algorithms/README.md

-# 🏗️ **Sorting Algorithms** 🚧
+# 🏗️ **Sorting Algorithms Playground** 🚧

-Welcome to the **Sorting Algorithms**!
+Welcome to the **Sorting Algorithms Playground**!
 Here, you'll find a variety of sorting algorithms in action.
 Whether you're optimizing performance or experimenting with different sorts, this project has you covered. 💻✨

 ---